How to Promote Your SME Business Through Syndicate Marketing - Part 3

 If you haven’t seen them already, click here to read Part One ‘What does Collaboration or Syndicate Marketing Really Mean’ or here for Part Two ‘How to Start a Syndicate Marketing Group‘

 The start-up phase is a great time in the life cycle of the business and normally everything looks rosy.
-All interested parties, i.e. Directors and sales people are eager to share the news with everyone they know.
+All interested parties, e.g. directors and sales people are eager to share the news with everyone they know.
 Then, very soon they’re making sales, and everyone feels unstoppable.

-For many the only answer is to go networking.
-Don’t get me wrong, there's nothing wrong with meeting other businesses, the trouble is, they're in the same boat as you!
-This explains the dilemma of everybody wanting to sell and nobody wanting to buy when you go to these meetings and meet new contacts.
-You can see in their demeanour, they want you to hurry up and stop talking so they can pitch to you!
+For many, the only answer is to go networking.
+Don’t get me wrong, there's nothing wrong with meeting other businesses.
+The trouble is, they're in the same boat as you!
+This explains the dilemma when you go to these meetings and meet new contacts - everybody wants to sell and nobody wants to buy.
+You can see in their demeanour, that they want you to hurry up and stop talking so they can pitch to you!

 Who's going to do what?

-Also, the flip side, is that you're also unlikely to personally introduce someone to all your customers who has no commitment to you either simply because you have to focus on new business, and it’s not profitable revisiting old customers for the benefit of someone else.
+Also, the flip side is that you're also unlikely to personally introduce someone to all your customers, who has no commitment to you.
+It might be simply because you have to focus on new business or it’s not profitable revisiting old customers for the benefit of someone else.

 Finding a Happy Medium

 With over 25 years’ experience in sales and marketing I can say that I have lived through most of the ups and downs of business and the perennial problem is where to find new customers; there has to be a happy medium.

 - A process that fits between direct and indirect contact with potential customers